Teaching Artist - Teen Arts Council

 Desirable Skills and Qualifications

 - At least 3 years experience working as a professional multi-discipline artist or teaching artist in Chicago

 - Experience teaching youth ages 13-19

 - Familiarity with After School Matters (ASM) programs/policies/procedures is preferred but not required

 - Skills in developing culturally relevant and youth-centered curriculum and lesson plans

-- Familiarity with virtual learning environments and teaching strategies
+- Familiarity with virtual learning environments and teaching strategies a plus

 - Cultural competency to work with individuals from diverse backgrounds